 If you do not set aside time to file paperwork away, it can quickly fill up your inbox and overrun your entire desk.
 Allow about 15 minutes each day, either at the start or end of your shift to file away paperwork you are done with and no longer require.

-For further suggestions and expert advice on developing an effective file storage solution for your paperwork, call Aurora Storage Products at 800-277-1699 today and speak with one of our helpful representatives.
+For further suggestions and expert advice on developing an effective file storage solution for your paperwork, contact us today to speak with one of our helpful representatives.